excursion-conshein/research-projectpage-template/README.md

-# Research Project Showcase Page Tutorial
+# Excursion ConsHein Research Projectpage (ECRP)

 English Version | [中文版](README_zh.md)

-This tutorial will guide you through creating a professional research project showcase page with modular design, easy to maintain and extend.
+This ECRP tutorial will guide you through creating a professional research project showcase page with modular design, easy to maintain and extend.

 **Disclaimer: This project template is for research and learning purposes only and does not involve any commercial use.**